sebh/Dx12Base/README.md

 Seb

-PS on what could be improved:
+PS: example of what could be improved:
-- Better upsampling code (not one upsampling resource per texture/buffer)
+- Better uploading code (do not allocate one uploading resource per texture/buffer)
 - Delayed resource deletion when not needed anymore
-- better desriptor management (instead of a simple linear allocation without reuse of release elements)
+- Better desriptors management (instead of a simple linear allocation without reuse of released elements)
-- 3D texture
+- 3D textures
-- Sparse texture
+- Sparse textures
-- Bindless
+- Bindless textures
-- Meshshader
+- Mesh shaders
 - etc.